VCityTeam/UD-Viz/packages/browser/Readme.md

 ```
 UD-Viz (repo)
 ├── src                         # All the js sources of UD-Viz JS library
-|    ├── Components             # A set of components used by sub-directories at this level
+|    ├── Component             # A set of components used by sub-directories at this level
 |    ├── Templates              # Classes builded with other sub-directory (Game, Widgets, Views) to propose application model
 |    ├── Views                  # Classes of 3D views encapsulating the itowns view
 |    ├── Game                   # A sub-directory offering game engine functionnality (node compatible)